zjfong/building-js-iterators-lab/README.md

 ### Running the tests

-To run the tests for `myMap`, in your terminal, type:
+To run the tests for `myMap` from the command-line, type:

 ```bash
 mocha test/test-myMap.js